 Your marketing plan should include:

-Industry Overview: The high view on the size of the industry, growth rate, trends, and future outlook and also highlight key factors that drive or challenge growth.
+Industry Overview: The high view on the size of the industry, growth rate, trends, and future outlook and also outlines the key factors that drive or challenge growth.

-Target Market: Identify who your ideal customer is, including demographics, purchase behaviours, and motivations.
+Target Market: Identify who your ideal customer is, including demographics, buyer behaviors, and motivations.
 This is where building a customer persona helps paint the picture of your target audience.

 Market Size and Potential: Estimate with data the addressable market, the segment of the market you can realistically target, and the portion you expect to capture.